cuttle-fish-my/GM-Guided-DG/README.md

 # Gradient-Guided Adaptive Domain Generalization for Cross Modality MRI Segmentation
 ## Guidelines
+### 0. Platform Support
+We only guarantee the correctness of the code on the following platform:
+* Linux
+* MacOS (with `MPS` enabled only for inference)
 ### 1. Install dependencies
 We highly recommend you to create a new virtual environment for this project.
 The following command will install all the dependencies.
 ```bash